Jan. 6 panel pushes Trump's prosecution in forceful finish

 While a so-called criminal referral has no real legal standing, it is a forceful statement by the committee and adds to political pressure already on Attorney General Merrick Garland and special counsel Jack Smith, who is conducting an investigation into Jan.
 6 and Trump’s actions.

-The committee is also expected at the hearing to preview its massive final report, which will include findings, interview transcripts and legislative recommendations.
-Lawmaker have said a portion of that report will be released Monday.
+The committee is also expected at the meeting to preview its massive final report, which will include findings, interview transcripts and legislative recommendations.
+The report is expected to be released in full on Wednesday.

 “We obviously want to complete the story for the American people,” said Rep. Jamie Raskin, D-Md., another member of the committee.
 “Everybody has come on a journey with us and we want a satisfactory conclusion, such that people feel that Congress has done its job.”

 While the committee’s mission was to take a comprehensive accounting of the insurrection and educate the public about what happened, they’ve also aimed their work at an audience of one: the attorney general.
-Lawmakers on the panel have openly pressured Garland to investigate Trump’s actions, and last month he appointed a special counsel, Smith, to oversee several probes related to Trump, including those related to the insurrection.
+Lawmakers on the panel have openly pressured Garland to investigate Trump’s actions, and last month he appointed a special counsel, Smith, to oversee two probes related to Trump, including those related to the insurrection and the presence of classified documents at Trump’s Florida estate.

 In court documents earlier this year, the committee suggested criminal charges against Trump could include conspiracy to defraud the United States and obstruction of an official proceeding of Congress.